 Topology optimization of structures for weight reduction using computational simulations is not a new concept and has been widely used.
 Apart from weight reduction, the structure's sustained or improved mechanical properties are the most significant advantage of topology optimization.
 Despite being considered a modern technique; it is thought to be relatively impractical due to the limitations of the manufacturing process.
 Topology optimizations mostly implement web-based uneven and irregular material removal, making it almost impossible to manufacture using conventional methods.
 With the development of additive manufacturing technologies, topology optimization has gained the renewed attention of engineers and researchers.
-In aviation, topology optimization of the structures offers significant challenges due to: (1) the complexity of the primary structures and their geometry and (2) strict safety regulations.
+In aviation, topology optimization of the structures offers significant Computational investigations for topology optimization of UAV and small-scale. . .

+challenges due to: (1) the complexity of the primary structures and their geometry and (2) strict safety regulations.
 This, perhaps, is the reason that few efforts were devoted to aircraft structural topologies, especially for wings.
 Therefore, topology optimization is very inspiring for the authors' 4R-UAV project, which, if successful, can offer material reduction, better strength properties, and eventually improved performance, hence, fulfilling 2Rs (Reduce and Redesign).